ontoligent/sds-active-learning-modules/rubric.md

 # Rubric Active Learning Lab Sessions

-President and Provost's Fund for Institutionally Related Research: Data Science Active Learning Lab.
+This work is sponsered by the UVA's President and Provost's Fund for Institutionally Related Research: Data Science Active Learning Lab.

 ## Project Description